sency-ai/smkit-sdk/README.md

 **Who is this for?** Ideal for stakeholders who need a quick, low-code solution.

-The *Branded Kit* offers a rapid deployment model where the entire user interface and experience are pre-designed by us and can be used seemlessly as a *white label* in your app.
+The *Branded Kit* offers a rapid deployment model where the entire user interface and experience are ready to use.
+Seemlessly plug it as a **white label** with **your brand** in your app.
 This kit allows you to leverage our complete UI with minimal coding effort, enabling you to focus on swift implementation.

 ### Custom Kit